Alert: In three months of lockdown, suicide cases in this state doubled ... - TheNewsTrace

 A senior police officer gave this information.
-Also Read – Madhya Pradesh: 10-day lockdown ends in capital Bhopal, open market
+Also Read – Patna Police team goes back to investigate Sushant case, CBI will find out the culprits

 In this way, 117 cases of suicide were reported from January to March while 248 cases of suicide were reported from April to June.
 The lockdown came into force on 24 March in the state.